Bombardier halts most operations in Canada due to coronavirus

-(Reuters) - Bombardier (BBDb.TO) pulled its 2020 outlook on Tuesday and said it would halt all non-essential work at most of its Canada-based operations until April 26 to help slow the spread of the coronavirus pandemic.
+March 24 (Reuters) - Bombardier pulled its 2020 outlook on Tuesday and said it would halt all non-essential work at most of its Canada-based operations until April 26 to help slow the spread of the coronavirus pandemic.

 The Canadian company also said the suspension includes its aircraft and rail production activities in the provinces of Quebec and Ontario.